Older Adults Home Modification Grant Program

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-A NOFA prescribing the specific program and submission requirements and will be made available by HUD Headquarters and posted on Grants.gov.
+A NOFO prescribing the specific program and submission requirements and will be made available by HUD Headquarters and posted on Grants.gov.

 Award Procedure